 FutureProof’s mobile checkout works like this: shoppers download an app that is under their retailer’s brand and run by FutureProof’s software; shoppers can then go through the store and scan items (both fresh and shelf-stable) as they pull them off the shelves and put them into their cart; when shoppers have all of their items they go to a designated mobile checkout area where they scan a QR code from the app and where they can bag their items (if they didn’t while they were shopping) and leave the store.

 FutureProof’s software can also be tailored to offer additional benefits outside of the scan-and-go technology, Chan said.
-“We know that one size doesn’t fit all,” she notFutureProofed.
+“We know that one size doesn’t fit all,” she noted.
 “We can connect a lot of different technology in stores already, such as loyalty systems for example.”

 Chan noted that FutureProof has a variety of partnerships to add on different features to their software such as patron navigation that can help shoppers locate the items they’re looking for as they shop; personalized product recommendations on the app for shoppers; and loss and prevention security features that can include gates and sensors that recognize when an item has not been paid for.